 Why should we be getting outside (when we’d prefer to hibernate)?

 If you’re anything like us, the call of the great outdoors and epic winter adventures becomes too strong and we ditch the hot chocolate for wild winter days made better with cosy puffer jackets and good company.
-The cold, crisp air hits the lungs like an extra burst of oxygen and ice-cold swims or the promise of a good layer of fresh snow reminds us why winter is just as good as hot days spent by the beach.
+The cold, crisp air, ice-cold swims or the promise of a good layer of fresh snow reminds us why winter is just as good as hot days spent by the beach.

 Getting outside in winter can be amazing, but it’s the science behind it that really explains why we love it so much.
 A study conducted in 2019 by The University of Exeter found that out of 20,000 people, those who spent two hours a week in green spaces (local parks or other natural environments, either all at once or spaced over several visits) were substantially more likely to report good health and psychological wellbeing than those who didn’t.
 A separate Harvard study found the potential benefits of spending more time outdoors were:

 1. Your vitamin D levels will go up

 3. You'll be happier

 How to feel at one with nature this winter

 This research is all well and good, but what about getting yourself motivated?
 Sure, the idea of crisp winter air bringing good health is a wonderful concept, but it’s not always easy to put it into practice, especially when there’s hot chocolates and cosy blankets calling our names simultaneously.